ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 ## Testing the integration
 {: #deploy-whatsapp-sandbox}

-While you wait for WhatsApp to approve your request, you can test the integration by using the Twilio sandbox.
-With the sandbox, you can send and receive preapproved template messages to numbers that join your sandbox, using a shared Twilio test number.
+While you wait for WhatsApp to approve your submission, you can test the integration by using the Twilio sandbox.
+With the sandbox, you can send and receive preapproved template messages to numbers that join your sandbox, using a shared, pre-provisioned Twilio test number.

 Do not use the Twilio sandbox in production.
 Sandbox sessions expire after 3 days.

-1. To create a sandbox, go to the [Twilio Try WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn){: external} web page.
+1. To create a sandbox, go to the [Twilio Console](https://www.twilio.com/console/sms/whatsapp/learn){: external} web page and log in with your Twilio credentials.
 An *Activate your sandbox* prompt is displayed.
 Agree to have a sandbox created, and confirm your choice.

 1. Follow the instructions to create the sandbox.